 *Bonus tip: If you can, put the router as close to your desk as possible for the best connection and the ability to hard-wire in when needed.

-Bonus idea!
-Connect a Philips Hue light to your Google Calendar so your kids know when you’re in meetings.
+Philips Hue Light: Connect it to your Google Calendar so your kids know when you’re in meetings

 I saw this idea on Linkedin from Ethan Melious of OpenGov.
 Ethan says, “Every time I am in a meeting the light turns red and when the meeting ends, the light turns back to “warm white.”
 What an idea!